jhwillia7/FireBaTrainSched/README.md

 * I also provide the following on the webiste "minutes to arrival" and "next train time" text once every minute.

-* i have added an `update` and `remove` buttons for each train.
+* I have added an `update` and `remove` buttons for each train.
 This let's the user edit the row's elements-- allow them to change a train's Name, Destination and Arrival Time (and then, by relation, minutes to arrival).